How To Set Goals and Delegate the SMART Way

 Situational leadership theory (flexible leadership)

-The Situational leadership model, developed by Paul Hersey and Ken Blanchard, (1985) took leadership theory in another slightly different direction.
+The Situational Leadership model, developed by Paul Hersey and Ken Blanchard, (1985) took leadership theory in another slightly different direction.
 Their model is about having a flexible approach.
 It demonstrates how a leader can adapt their management style depending upon the experience of the team and individuals they are working with, while also considering the environment and circumstances they find themselves in.
 The leader chooses their approach – either delegatingsupportingcoaching, or directing – depending upon the situation.

 Values-based leadership